syncfusion-content/asp.netwebforms-docs/aspnet/Diagram/Data-Binding.md

 ---
 layout: post
 title: Populate Diagram from external data sources
-description: How to populate the Diagram from the local data, remote data, or html tables?
+description: How to populate the Diagram from the local data, remote data, or HTML tables?
 platform: aspnet
 control: Diagram
 documentation: ug